How to start a voice over career in 2022: a definitive guide

 - Create shop windows where people can hear these (website and social media channels)

-- Record your voice to a decent quality for both voiceover auditions and paid voiceover work (recording gear and software)
+- Record your voice to a decent quality for both voiceover auditions and paid voiceover work (home studio equipment and software)

 Voiceover demos or voicereels?